Occy88/django_project/GUIDE.md

 Mac/OSX:
 This is painful, but not so much.
 You will need brew,
-and follow instructions somewhere (will update here later) on how to install postgres, after that it is similar to linux.
+and follow instructions above on how to install postgres, after that it is similar to linux.
 =========================================================
 If you are using Postgres (following tutorials on postgres):